prof-rossetti/georgetown-opim-557-201710/projects/savings-calculator/project.md

 Regardless of how you choose to capture user inputs, make sure the user sees only properly-formatted values.
 Rates should be formatted with a percent sign (`%`) and dollar amounts should be formatted as USD with a dollar sign (`$`) and two decimal places.

-Use an ActiveX `CommandButton` that when clicked will read and validate the inputs, perform the calculations, and produce the outputs.
+Use an ActiveX `CommandButton` control that when clicked will read and validate the inputs, perform the calculations, and produce the outputs.
 Outputs should also be properly formatted (see above).

 The figure below depicts an example interface: